Helping Students Engage with the World

 What Do I Need to Know About My I-20?

-• You will be issued a new form I-20 for Spring 2025 when you will be matriculated into your degree program.
+• You will be issued a new form I-20 for the Spring term when you will be matriculated into your degree program.

 • International students participating in the N.U.in program outside of the U.S. are not eligible for SEVIS transfer from previous institutions because the difference between the end of their high school program and the beginning of their U.S. portion of the N.U.in Program is more than five months.